PSA: These Are the Best Vacation Ideas for a 2018 Getaway

 If there's one experience that belongs on every romantic's bucket list, it's seeing a beautiful location via hot-air balloon.
 Waking up before dawn isn't a simple task, even for a morning person, but MyDomaine lifestyle editor Sophie Miura fought the urge to return to her warm bed and now counts her hot-air ballooning experience over Rose Valley in Cappadocia, Turkey, as one of the most breathtaking experiences she's ever had.

 "Each morning, up to 300 multicolored balloons lift into the silent sky to see the first rays of light illuminate the valley," she wrote.
 Even if you choose not to be in the balloon itself, the visual from the ground is just as extraordinary.
-And Turkey isn't the only place you can experience this epic visual; they take place all over the world, and there's likely an experience to be had in your own backyard.
-Float above the earth and see your city in a whole new way.
+And Turkey isn't the only place you can experience this epic visual—they take place all over the world, and there's likely an experience to be had in your own backyard.
+Float above the earth to see your city in a whole new way.

 Plan a Hiking Trip